heliohm/active/README.md

 All framework and compiler specific code is found in active_port files for simple extension to new frameworks.
-The library make use of runtime "polymorphism" to represent Active objects and message types through function pointers and base classes for Events and Active objects.
+The library make use of runtime "polymorphism" to represent Active objects and message types through function pointers and base classes (structs) for Events and Active objects.

 ## Porting requirements: